nikl881/california-roadtrip/README.md

 2. Staged the files in the stage area.
 3. Perform push to Github to renew the working environment.
 (Git directory / repository).

-The website is now live in a testing environment, available at the following link: https://nikl881.github.io/california_roadtrip/index.html.
+*   The website is available at the following link: https://nikl881.github.io/california_roadtrip/index.html.
-After implementing the remaining features listed above the site will be live at: www.nortstack.com/portfolio/california_roadtrip/index.html.
+*   After implementing the remaining features listed above the site will be live at: www.nortstack.com/portfolio/california_roadtrip/index.html.

 ## Credits